raiguard/ModernGadgets/README.md

+# NOTICE: this project has come to a close.
+[Here](https://github.com/SilverAzide/Gadgets) is an actively maintained project that this suite was based on.

 ![](Wiki/preview.png)
 ModernGadgets is a set of sleek, minimalist, information-dense gadgets that are designed to fit right into your modern desktop.
 It is inspired by the AddGadgets.com system monitoring gadgets and is heavily based on [SilverAzide's Gadget Replicas](https://forum.rainmeter.net/viewtopic.php?f=130&t=20699).